Worldwide

 On the cover it says that this is volume one.
 To the best of our knowledge there has never been a volume two.

-Paul Flemmng wrote:
+Paul Flemming wrote:

 This latest pamphlet on coin magic consists of 18 coin tricks, two coin "flourishes," and one item that comes pretty close to juggling.
 There are 30 pages of text, illustrated with 131 line drawings.
 These illustrations are unusually small, but in general do a very good job of supplementing the written word.
 The booklet is neatly printed on satisfactory paper, and is stapled in a soft-board cover.
 The left-hand pages are set up in double columns, the right-hand in lines which extend clear across the page.
 We cannot see that this arrangement represents an advance, over the orthodox style of composition; indeed, it has the disadvantage of separating the explanation of each trick from the description of its effect.